Special Educational Needs & Disability(SEND)

 Ashley Down Schools Federation is a maintained school and is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.

-The definition of SEN is for those children who need something different from or additional to what is being delivered by a class teacher using quality first teaching.
+The definition of SEND is for those children who need something different from or additional to what is being delivered by a class teacher using quality first teaching.

 Special Educational Needs and Disability code of practise 0-25yrs July 2014 identifies this as;

-“A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.”
+“A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.”

 “A child of compulsory school age or young person has a learning difficulty or disability if he or she: